polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-freertos/README.md

 8. The FreeRTOS RPMsg example project should continue running and displaying messages over the associated UART

-For more information about AMP and inter-core communication using RPMsg on PolarFire SoC, please refer to the [PolarFire SoC RPMsg documentation](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md).
+For more information about AMP and inter-hart communication using RPMsg on PolarFire SoC, please refer to the [PolarFire SoC RPMsg documentation](https://mi-v-ecosystem.github.io/redirects/asymmetric-multiprocessing_rpmsg).